pepkit/peppy/doc/source/models.rst

 one in which an extension, or *subtype*, is neither defined nor needed--the pipeline author does not provide one, and users do not request one.
-Almost equally effortless on the user side is the case in which a pipeline author requires or intends for a single subtype to be used with her pipeline.
+Almost equally effortless on the user side is the case in which a pipeline author intends for a single subtype to be used with her pipeline.
 In this situation, the pipeline author simply implements the subtype within the pipeline module, and nothing further is required--of the pipeline author or of a user!
 The ``Sample`` subtype will be found within the pipeline module, and the inference will be made that it's intended to be used as the fundamental representation of a sample within that pipeline.
 If a pipeline author extends the base ``Sample`` type in the pipeline module, it's likely that the pipeline's proper functionality depends on the use of that subtype.
 In a rare case, though, it may be desirable to use the base ``Sample`` type even if the pipeline author has provided a more customized version with her pipeline.
 To favor the base ``Sample`` over the tailored one created by a pipeline author, the user may simply set ``sample_subtypes`` to ``null`` in his own version of the pipeline interface, either for all types of inpute to that pipeline, or for just a subset of them.
 Read on for further information.

-To leverage the power of a ``Sample`` subtype, the relevant model is the ``PipelineInterface``.
-For each pipeline defined in the ``pipelines`` section of ``pipeline_interface.yaml``, there's accommodation for a ``sample_subtypes`` subsection to communicate this information.
-The value for each such key may be either a single string or a collection of key-value pairs.
-If it's a single string, the value is the name of the class that's to be used as the template for each ``Sample`` object created for processing by that pipeline.
-If instead it's a collection of key-value pairs, the keys should be names of input data types (as in the ``protocol_mapping``), and each value is the name of the class that should be used for each sample object of the corresponding key*for that pipeline*.
-This underscores that it's the *combination of a pipeline and input type* that determines the ``Sample`` subtype.

-If a pipeline author provides more than one subtype, the ``sample_subtypes`` section is needed to select from among them once it's time to create ``Sample`` objects.
-If multiple options are available, and the ``sample_subtypes`` section fails to clarify the decision, the base/generic ``Sample`` type will be used.
-The responsibility for supplying the ``sample_subtypes`` section, as is true for the rest of the pipeline interface, therefore rests primarily with the pipeline developer.
-It is possible for an end user to modify these settings, though.

 .. code-block:: python